foxythemes/depcopy-cli/README.md

 ## Usage

-Add the dependencies that you want to copy specifying the origin path and the destination path
+Add the dependencies that you want to copy specifying the destination path.

 Example: